geonational/GitHubv4/README.md

 # GitHubv4
-Example to query Github V4
+Example to query Github V4 using GraphQL variables into python variables